mit-submit/submit-users-guide/source/storage.rst

      export XRD_NETWORKSTACK=IPv6

 Keep in mind that filesystem is in favor of large files, therefore it is not recommanded to save large numbers of small files in the filesystem, for example, 100k+ small log files.
-The gluster system may unmount your directory if you transfer too many small files in a short time.

 The storage at fast mount space (/scratch/)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~